 For now, I’m setting my profit target at the bottom of the range at .8280, but I ain’t closing the door on exiting my trade early, similar to what I did in last week’s EUR/JPY trade.

-I’ll be risking 1% of account on this trade.
+I’ll be risking 1% of the account on this trade.
 Besides, the reward-to-risk ratio is pretty awesome at 3:1.
 I also like this trade because it serves as a nice little hedge for the EUR/CHF trade that I’m still holding on to.

 This content is strictly for informational purposes only and does not constitute as investment advice.
 Trading any financial market involves risk.
 Please read our Risk Disclosure to make sure you understand the risks involved.